Simple and Honest Confidence Intervals in Nonparametric Regression: General results

-It depends on the rate $r$ but not on the performance criterion $R$. \item If (\ref{bias_var_scale_eq}) holds, the asymptotically optimal bias-sd ratio is given by
+It depends on the rate $r$ but not on the performance criterion $R$. \item If we consider two performance criteria $R_1$ and $R_2$ satisfying the conditions above, then the limit of the ratio of optimal bandwidths for these criteria is

-It depends only on the performance criterion $R$ and rate exponent $r$.
-If we consider two performance criteria $R_1$ and $R_2$ satisfying the conditions above, then the limit of the ratio of optimal bandwidths for these criteria is
+It depends only on $\gamma_b$ and $\gamma_s$ and the performance criteria.
+If~\eqref{bias_var_scale_eq} holds, the asymptotically optimal bias-sd ratio is given by

-It depends only on $\gamma_b$ and $\gamma_s$ and the performance criteria. \end{enumerate} \end{theorem} Part~\ref{item:theorem-1} gives the optimal bandwidth formula for a given performance criterion.
+It depends only on the performance criterion $R$ and rate exponent $r$. \end{enumerate} \end{theorem} Part~\ref{item:theorem-1} gives the optimal bandwidth formula for a given performance criterion.
 The performance criterion only determines the optimal bandwidth constant (the optimal bias-sd ratio) $t^{*}_{R}$.

 Part~\ref{item:theorem-2} shows that relative kernel efficiency results do not depend on the performance criterion.
 In particular, known kernel efficiency results under the RMSE criterion such as those in \citet{fan93}, \citet{cfm97}, and \citet{fggbe97} apply unchanged to other performance criteria such as length of FLCIs, excess length of one-sided CIs, or expected absolute error.